onap/archived-vid/docs/instantiate.rst

 .. figure:: images/create-service-instance-alacarte.png
    :align: center

-A status ox appears that shows the ONAP SO instantiation progress as well as any messages associated with the process.
+A status box appears that shows the ONAP SO instantiation progress as well as any messages associated with the process.

 .. figure:: images/create-service-instance-alacarte-success.png